Nazi Party: Paramilitary groups

 The SA in Berlin in 1932.
 The group had nearly two million members at the end of 1932.

-In addition to the Nazi Party proper, several paramilitary groups existed which "supported" Nazi aims.
-All members of these paramilitary organisations were required to become regular Nazi Party members first and could then enlist in the group of their choice.
-An exception was the Waffen-SS, considered the military arm of the SS and Nazi Party, which during the Second World War allowed members to enlist without joining the Nazi Party.
-Foreign volunteers of the Waffen-SS were also not required to be members of the Nazi Party, although many joined local nationalist groups from their own countries with the same aims.
+In addition to the Nazi Party itself, several paramilitary groups existed that "supported" Nazi aims.
+All members of these paramilitary organisations were required to first become regular members of the Nazi Party before they could enlist in the group of their choice.
+An exception was the Waffen-SS, considered the military arm of both the SS and the Nazi Party, which allowed members to enlist during the Second World War without joining the Nazi Party.
+Foreign volunteers in the Waffen-SS were also not required to be members of the Nazi Party, although many joined local nationalist groups in their own countries with similar aims.
 Police officers, including members of the Gestapo, frequently held SS rank for administrative reasons (known as "rank parity") and were likewise not required to be members of the Nazi Party.

 A vast system of Nazi Party paramilitary ranks developed for each of the various paramilitary groups.
 This was part of the process of Gleichschaltung with the paramilitary and auxiliary groups swallowing existing associations and federations after the Party was flooded by millions of membership applications.

 The major Nazi Party paramilitary groups were as follows: